Leica R4 & R4s: a review

 - Weight: 630g;

-In addition to its thumb-powered film advance, the R4 offered a build-in provision for motorized film transport.
+In addition to its thumb-powered film advance, the R4 offered a built-in provision for motorized film transport.
 Early versions of the camera carried the label R4 MOT in accordance with a long-established naming convention for Leica's motor-ready cameras, but the MOT extension was dropped from 1981 onwards.
 Moreover, since 1983 a simplified R4s was being sold at a more affordable price point.
 It offered Aperture and Manual exposure modes, but unlike the standard R4 not Program and Shutter priority.
 The R4s also lacked a shutter speed indication in the viewfinder.
 The latter omission was rectified at the end of 1985 in the R4s MOD P (in Europe: R4s MOD 2), alongside the addition of the ability to switch from spot to full field average metering when in "Manual" mode, the enlargement of the rewind knob, the substitution of a slideswitch for a push button to undertake exposure compensation, and the full enclosure of the lever wind in plastic.

 The R4 has an electronically-timed shutter, with vertical-traveling metal blades.
 It offers shutter speeds from 1 to 1/1000 sec, which are continuously-variable in Aperture-priority and Program modes, and change in one-stop increments in Shutter-priority and Manual modes.
 Electronic flash synchronization occurs at 1/100 sec.
 Moreover, the R4 features a bulb (B) mode, and — in case the batteries are out of power — a mechanical shutter setting with a speed of 1/100 sec.